 Then, with victory in sight, he did something rather unusual for someone coming from a country that has produced cricketers who were always keen to hog the limelight.
 As Clayton Murzello wrote in Mid-Day, he “deliberately tapped a full-toss from leg-break bowler Arthur Barrett to give debutant Gavaskar the honour of scoring the winning runs.”
 Abid later told in an interview to Sportstar: “It was just to give him [Gavaskar] that feeling of immense satisfaction.”

-He did a commendable job in the remaining three Tests as well: he scored 50 not out at Bourda; on a placid Kensington Oval he picked up two for 127 and three for 70 as the match petered out to a high-scoring draw; and in the last Test at Queen’s Park Oval Abid picked up had a quick burst, removing John Shepherd, Kanhai, and Sobers (the last two in consecutive balls) to reduce West Indies to 50 for four.
-They grimly hung on to a draw with 165 for eight.
+He did a commendable job in the remaining three Tests as well: he scored 50 not out at Bourda; on a placid Kensington Oval he picked up 2 for 127 and 3 for 70 as the match petered out to a high-scoring draw; and in the last Test at Queen’s Park Oval Abid picked up had a quick burst, removing John Shepherd, Kanhai, and Sobers (the last two in consecutive balls) to reduce West Indies to 50 for 4.
+They hung on to a grim draw with 165 for 8.

 This time he wasn’t willing to forego the opportunity: he cut Brian Luckhurst past point to bring up the winning runs.
 He was thus the man who was at the crease during both historic victories, and was a part of the first three overseas series victories of India.